 Each type of material also comes in different shapes, such as the duckbill (flat), round (barrel-shaped), hourglass, or bullet-shaped.
 Refer to Figure 2.2 for a list of different materials and the shapes that are offered.

 Personal preference is all about trying the various shapes and seeing what suits your brand ideals.
 Having a few options allows the consumer to have more variety to purchase.
-The cartridges Bear Rootz offers come with a base mouthpiece that can be upgraded to different materials and shapes to suit branding needs.
+The vape pen hardware Bear Rootz offers come with a base mouthpiece that can be upgraded to different materials and shapes to suit branding needs.

 What sizes are available?